-About
+- About

 - Debugging on a desktop browser

 - Debugging with IBM Worklight debugger

 - Testing the adapter procedures

 - Debugging with Weinre

 - Debugging with iOS Remote Web Inspector

 - Debugging with WireShark

 - Debugging with Mobile Browser Simulator

-- Weinre stands for Web Inspector Remote - See http://people.apache.org/~pmuellr/weinre/ - Weinre is a debugger for web pages, like FireBug, except that it is designed to work remotely. - In particular, it allows debugging of web pages on mobile devices such as iPhone or Android. - You can use Weinre to inspect and debug web resources such as HTML, JavaScript[TM], CSS, and Network traffic on a remote mobile handset. - Weinre has a built-in JavaScript console that you can use as an extra powerful tool for web-based mobile application debugging.
+- Weinre stands for Web Inspector Remote. - See http://people.apache.org/~pmuellr/weinre/ - Weinre is a debugger for web pages, such as FireBug, except that Weinre is designed to work remotely. - In particular, you can use Weinre for debugging of web pages on mobile devices such as iPhone or Android. - You can use Weinre to inspect and debug web resources such as HTML, JavaScript[TM], CSS, and Network traffic on a remote mobile handset. - Weinre has a built-in JavaScript console that you can use as an extra powerful tool for web-based mobile application debugging.

-Selecting an element in Weinre highlights it on the remote device.
+When you select an element in Weinre, this element is highlighted on the remote device.